Announcement: New Prayer Books Available

 In Eastern Orthodox churches, anointing can be administered as many times as necessary.
 It is used both for healing and for comforting people in their homes.

-For Roman Catholics, extreme unction has four results: the remission (forgiveness) of the guilt of sins the person may have committed; the remission of all residues of past sins; the strengthening of the soul by the awakening of trust in God ; and the eventual restoration of bodily health.
+For Roman Catholics, Extreme Unction has four results: the remission (forgiveness) of the guilt of any sins the person may have committed; the remission of all residues of past sins; the strengthening of the soul by awakening trust in God ; and the eventual restoration of bodily health.

 The order of priests.

-In giving spiritual encouragement, the ability to administer the sacraments is sacred.
+By providing spiritual encouragement, the ability to administer the sacraments is sacred.
 The Catholic, Orthodox, and Anglican churches confer this faculty through the sacrament of ordination.
 Through this faculty, senior prelates "ordain" ministers or priests.
-In biblical reference to John 2:21 "As the Father has sent me, even so send I you."
-The apostles in turn chose others to ordain, and the process continued for 2,000 years under the name of Apostolic Succession.
+In the biblical reference to John 2:21, "As the Father has sent me, even so I send you."
+The apostles, in turn, chose others to ordain, and the process continued for 2,000 years under the name of Apostolic Succession.

 Structure of the Catholic Church.

-The Catholic Church is ordered in several degrees, with the distinction between the priesthood and the laity.
-The hierarchical order of the clergy is composed of bishops, priests, deacons, and has the pope at the top.
-It has an uninterrupted duration until the return of Christ.
+The Catholic Church is organized into several ranks, with a distinction between priesthood and laity.
+The hierarchical order of the clergy is composed of bishops, priests, and deacons, with the Pope at its apex.
+It lasts uninterrupted until the return of Christ.

 church cross

 Furthermore, as an extension of the work of Jesus Christ, the Catholic Church has the powers of teaching insofar as it is charged with the care of the true faith.
-It has the right and the duty to teach all peoples, of sanctification with sacramental power.
-That is, the attribution of grace through the sacraments of government or jurisdiction including the legislative, executive and judicial powers.
+It has the right and the duty to teach all peoples about sanctification with sacramental power.
+That is, the attribution of grace through the sacraments of government or jurisdiction, including the legislative, executive, and judicial powers.

 The Christianization of Pagan Beliefs